-Man who escaped from Rhode Island prison to appear in court
+Inmate who escaped from Rhode Island prison held on charges

 PROVIDENCE, R.I.
-(AP) — A man who escaped from a Rhode Island prison and was on the run for five days before being captured in Massachusetts is scheduled to make an initial appearance before a federal magistrate judge.
+(AP) — A man who escaped from a Rhode Island prison and was on the run for five days appeared Friday before a federal magistrate judge and was ordered held on an escape charge.

-James Morales escaped from the Wyatt Detention Facility in Central Falls last Saturday and was captured Thursday in Somerville.
+James Morales escaped from the Wyatt Detention Facility in Central Falls last Saturday and was captured Thursday about 50 miles north, in Somerville, Massachusetts.
 Authorities believe he may have tried to rob two banks before he was caught.

-Morales is scheduled to appear in U.S. District Court in Providence on an escape charge.
+The judge approved a detention order in U.S. District Court in Providence based on his flight risk and danger to the community.
+His public defender, Olin Thompson, did not object.
+Thompson would not comment after court.

-Authorities say Morales escaped New Year’s Eve by climbing a basketball hoop, cutting through a fence and climbing through razor wire.
-It took hours for correctional officers to notice.
+The 35-year-old former Army reservist had been held in Central Falls for about a year on charges he stole 16 guns from a U.S. Army Reserve Center in Worcester.

 Most Read Stories